MO19-05/start-hack/README.md

 # START Hackathon - One-Ware Challenge

 ## Project vision

 An end-to-end computer vision solution that enables real-time monitoring of physical spaces, providing actionable insights for occupancy management and facility cleanliness.
 By leveraging One-Ware's integrated platform, we demonstrate how to build, train, and deploy production-ready AI models in 24 hours.

-Running them on different hardware devices and comparing their performance.
+Running them on different hardware devices and comparing their performance - including a Raspberry Pi 5.

 ## Core Capabilities